Fatboychummy-CC/Turmitor/README.md

 **2. Place the turtles**

 Directly on top of each modem, place a turtle.
 The turtle's facing does not matter, they will sort themselves out.
+Do not worry about putting concrete into the turtles yet either, that will be completed in a future step.

 <details><summary>Placement Example</summary>